healthy-liveable-cities/valencia_training/Sessions plan.md

 **Objectives:** To learn how to read-in GIS-created files (i.e. nodes and links) into MATSim and use them to create user-defined disutility function.
 To produce cost-based routes between specific origin and destination points and compare them to the fastest and shortest routes.

-**Description:** Next to the pedestrian crossing facilities and types of signalised pedestrian protection, in this session we will add few new attributes (from UK Open Data and a model) to the routable network such as _Viewshed Greenness Visibility Index (VGVI)_, _Infrastructure Type_ and _Posted Speed_ to the link attributes.
+**Description:** Next to the pedestrian crossing facilities and types of signalised pedestrian protection, in this session we will add few new attributes (from UK Open Data and a model) to the routable network such as _Viewshed Greenness Visibility Index (VGVI)_, _Infrastructure Type_ and _Posted Speed_ to the links.
 Then participants will produce the most attractive (i.e. least stressful) walking route between selected origin-destination postcode pairs.

 ### Schedule: 15:30-17:00